fauxtix/MauiHealthCare/README.md

 ## Important desclaimer

-This API is a work in progress and is offered as an open source project as is, without any guarantees.
+This app is a work in progress and is offered as an open source project as is, without any guarantees.
 It is expressly not intended for use in clinical systems with real patients.